 The History of Financial Crises

-The recent Eurozone Debt Crisis, coming on the heels of the financial crisis and Great Recession, has provoked a renewed interest in the determinants of public borrowing.
-By nature an interdisciplinary subject, public borrowing draws from fields as diverse as macroeconomics, finance, law, history, ...
+The COVID-19 pandemic, coming on the heels of the Eurozone Debt Crisis, financial crisis and Great Recession, has provoked a renewed interest in the determinants of public borrowing.
+By nature an interdisciplinary subject, public borrowing draws from fields as diverse as macroeconomics, finance, ...

 October 21, 2015